xlab-si/emmy/README.md

 * `--key` which expects the path to server's private key file.

 On the other hand, we can provide `emmy client` with the following flags:
-* `--cacert`, which expects the certificate of the CA that issued emmy server's certificate (in PEM format).
+* `--cacert`, which expects the path to certificate of the CA that issued emmy server's certificate (in PEM format).
 Again, if this flag is omitted, the certificate in `test/testdata` directory is used.
-* `--insecure`, which tells the client not to check the CA certificate chain or emmy server's hostname.
-This option is meant for development purposes only, for instance when we have deployed emmy server with a self-signed certificate to a host whose hostname does not match the hostname specified in the server's certificate (for instance, *localhost*).
+* `--servername`, which instructs the client to skip validation of the server's hostname.
+In the absence of this flag, client will always check whether the server's hostname matches the common name (CN) specified in the server's certificate as a part of certificate validation.
+For development purposes, hostname and server's CN will likely not match, and thus it is convenient to provide a `--servername` flag with the value matching the CN specified in the server's certificate.
+* `--syscertpool`, which tells the client to look for the CA certificate in the host system's certificate pool.
+If this flag is provided, the presence of `--cacert` or `--servername` flags will be ignored.
+In addition, the CA certificate needs to be put in the system's default certificate store location beforehand.

   To give you an example, let's try to run an emmy client against an instance of emmy server that uses the self-signed certificate shipped with this repository.
 The hostname in the certificate is *localhost*, but the server is deployed on a host other than localhost (for instance, *10.12.13.45*).
 When we try to contact the server withour the *--insecure* flag, here's what happens: